Manage your registered trade mark

-Monitoring and early detection of potential trade mark misuse is critical.
+Monitoring and early detection of potential trade mark misuse are critical.

-The Intellectual Property Office, who granted you the trade mark registration, do not police the use of the mark.
+The Intellectual Property Office, which granted you the trade mark registration, does not police the use of the mark.
 You should proactively monitor the market to detect if anyone is using a mark that is identical or similar to yours.

 What if someone is using your trade mark?